-Tarsney, a Democrat, was the representative for Missouri's 5th congressional district from 1895 to 1897.
+Tarsney was the representative for Missouri’s 5th congressional district and was a Democrat.
+He served from 1895 to 1897.

 From Dec 1889 to Feb 1896, Tarsney missed 499 of 1,281 roll call votes, which is 39.0%.
 This is on par with the median of 36.8% among the lifetime records of representatives serving in Feb 1896.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1895-Feb 1896||17||6||35.3%||80th|